-- Create a Performance (as opposed to Prescriptive) Specification, while at the same time clearly defining what methods and techniques are not acceptable.
-Performance goals must be explicitly defined, together with their means of verification. - Procure the specialty contractor on the "Best Value" basis, not "Low Bid". - Mandate "Partnering" as a minimum; favor "Alliancing" as the goal (Carter and Bruce, 2005). - Perhaps separate general construction activities (e.g., office modifications, service relocation) into a different contract, but always leave the design and construction of the working platform to the specialist contractor.
+- Draft a Performance Specification (as opposed to Prescriptive Specification), and clearly define the methods and techniques that are not acceptable.
+Performance goals must be explicitly defined, together with their means of verification. - Procure the specialty contractor on the "best value" basis, not "low bid." - Mandate "partnering" as a minimum; favor "alliancing" as the goal (Carter and Bruce, 2005). - Perhaps separate general construction activities (e.g., office modifications, service relocation) into a different contract, but always leave the design and construction of the working platform to the specialist contractor.